 What are your tips for utilizing texture and pattern to bring warmth to black and white

 It’s all about balance and the interesting “mix” of the contrast, says Robin.
-In a living space, an old Morracan rug with it’s warmth and texture is a great place to start a room’s story.
-Pair it with a white linen sofa, heavy textured boucle’s pillow fabrics and layer in juxtaposition with a sleek black marble cocktail table.
+In a living space, an old Morrocan rug with its warmth and texture is a great place to start a room’s story.
+Pair it with a white linen sofa, heavy textured boucle’s pillow fabrics, and layer in juxtaposition with a sleek black marble cocktail table.

 I always suggest using textured wallpapers and fabrics to create coziness and warmth, says Nina.
 Textured wallpapers create a subtle interest to the walls and prevent them from being cold and bland, while textured fabrics will bring in softness and promote comfort.